FIN 630 (FIN 6300): Corporate Governance

 External governance I: Institutional investors and shareholder activism

-External governance II: Product market competition and the market for corporate control
+External governance II: Market for corporate control and product market competition